24PearlStreet Workshops

 Biography

-Garrard Conley is the author of the memoir Boy Erased (Penguin/Riverhead, 2016) and the forthcoming novel, Cana: a romance (Penguin/Riverhead).
-He is the creator and producer of the podcast Unerased: the History of Conversion Therapy in America (Stitcher, 2018).
-He has written for The New York Times, The Oxford American, The Independent, TIME, VICE, CNN, and others.
-Conley currently holds an Assistant Professor of Creative Writing position at Kennesaw State University and is the Executive Director of Georgia Writers.
-He is currently at work on a book of criticism and a novel.
+Garrard Conley is the New York Times bestselling author of the memoir Boy Erased (Riverhead/Penguin 2016) and the novel All the World Beside (Riverhead/Penguin 2024).
+He is the creator and co-producer of the podcast UnErased: The History of Conversion Therapy in America (Stitcher/Limina 2018).
+His work has been published by The New York Times, Oxford American, TIME and Virginia Quarterly Review, among others.
+Conley is a graduate of Brooklyn College’s MFA program, where he was a Truman Capote Fellow specializing in fiction.
+He is an Assistant Professor of Creative Writing at Kennesaw State University.